 Sometimes what makes photos good is that they’re candid.
-Maybe the intent was for a posed shot, but they were taken a moment before the player was ready.
+Maybe the intent was for a posed shot, but what turned out is a candid moment before the player was ready.

-The 1976 SPC set has some of those and they end up shows you guys that look more approachable.
-I can relate to them.
+The 1976 SPC set has some of those and they end up showing guys that look more approachable.
+I can relate to those guys.

 Unlike Topps which had the luxury of selecting from many photographs, SSPCs likely had a limited selection since they had to get in and out with their photography as fast as they could.
 And that turned out to be a pretty good thing for us.